-The site has a dominant overstory consisting of ponderosa pine(Pinus ponderosa) with a ponderosa pine, Douglas-fir (Pseudotsuga menziesii), and Rocky Mountain Juniper (Juniperus scopulorum) component.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, Douglas-fir (Pseudotsuga menzisii), and Rocky Mountain juniper (Juniperus scopulorum) component.
 The understory consists of a dense cover of native grasses, forbs and shrubs.
-The forested area is best represented by Fuel Model 2.
-Fuel Model 2 consists of open grown pine stands.
-Trees are widely spaced with few understory shrubs or regeneration.
-Ground cover consists of mountain grasses and/or needles and small woody litter.
-This model occurs in open-grown and mature ponderosa pine stands in the foothill to montane zone.
-Other species that may be present in the ponderosa pine stand include some scattered Douglas-fir (Pseudotsuga menziesii), Rocky Mountain Juniper (Juniperus scopulorum), buckbrush (Ceanothus velutinus), bitter brush (Purshia tridentate), and mountain mahogany (Cercocarpus montanus).
+The forested area is best represented by Fuel Model 9.
+Fuel Model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
+Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
+High amounts of needle litter may be present.
+This model can exist from foothills to subalpine.

-There were no significant signs of insect or disease noted on the property at the time of the inspection.
+There were signs dwarf mistletoe(Arceuthobium spp.) noted on the property at the time of the inspection.
+Information is provided in this packet.